that bordered our front yard

 Will he be all right?
 I asked.

 He’ll be fine.
-He threw him back
+He

 and then rejoined his friends.